CIA Tibetan program: 1953

 By February 1953, the Chinese government was attempting a military build-up in Tibet.
-Airfields could specifically be an advantage as Tibet could then be used as a refueling station between China and India allowing for China to fly extended combat missions over India and target its northern cities.
+Airfields could specifically be an advantage as Tibet could then be used as a refueling station between China and India, allowing for China to fly extended combat missions over India and target its northern cities.
 Additionally, as the highest geographical point, Tibet could maintain an aerial advantage over the region.
 A CIA information report dated July 31, 1953, reveals the CIA was closely monitoring Chinese projects in Tibet.
-The report notes that earlier that year Chinese soldiers "attempted to build airfields at Lhasa", the capital of the Tibet Autonomous Region, and Gartok, now called Gharyarsa.
-However, the Dalai Lama disapproved of the project, causing the cessation of the project.
-In May 1953, over 1,000 Chinese soldiers marched to the Chumbi Valley with five field artillery pieces.
+The report notes that earlier that year, Chinese soldiers "attempted to build airfields at Lhasa", the capital of the Tibet Autonomous Region, and Gartok, now called Gharyarsa.
+However, the Dalai Lama disapproved of the project, leading to its cessation.
+In May 1953, over 1,000 Chinese soldiers marched into the Chumbi Valley with five field artillery pieces.
 These soldiers increased Chinese presence in Tibet to approximately 20,000 soldiers—all mainly stationed in Chumbi Valley, Bartok, Rudog, and north of Lhasa.
-In October 1953, the Chinese government placed travel restrictions in Tibet, resulting in a diversion of the established Tibetan wool trade routes further to the West.
+In October 1953, the Chinese government placed travel restrictions in Tibet, diverting the established Tibetan wool trade routes further to the West.
 Concurrently, the Chinese were using Tibetan labor to create new roadways that would be controlled by the Chinese, which resulted in the Chinese controlling nearly all travel within Tibet.
 Road construction was a major effort made by the Chinese forces, as the previously unpaved mountain roads would slow down logistical efforts.
-In December 1953 China communicated to the Indian Ambassador their position on Tibet; the Chinese gave nine demands to the Indian Ambassador.
-Their demands included that they do not tolerate any further Indian interest in Tibet and that no objection must be made by India to Chinese construction of fortifications in Tibet near the Indian and Nepalese borders.
+In December 1953, China communicated to the Indian Ambassador their position on Tibet; the Chinese presented nine demands to the Indian Ambassador.
+Their demands included that they do not tolerate any further Indian interest in Tibet and that no objection must be made by India to the Chinese construction of fortifications in Tibet near the Indian and Nepalese borders.
 Another of the demands stated that India must have a strong policy to abolish illegal activities of foreign agents working on the Indian side of the border.